A narrow escape... and refuge.

 It was repeated more strongly before she got to it.

 No one ever came to the back door; the one that faced across the lake, and it was almost impossible to get to, around the house in the dark, from the front.

 She opened it to see a slip of a girl standing there in the light streaming out of the kitchen.

 She was standing, shivering in just her bra and panties, exhausted, teeth chattering, looking up at her pathetically.
 Her arms were covering her upper body in a reflexive action to try and get warm, rather than out of shyness or modesty, and covering her breasts.

 Mrs. Robertson knew her.
-She opened to door wider and invited her in, by that welcoming gesture.
+She opened the door wider, and invited her in by that welcoming gesture.

 “Cassie.
 What happened to you?
 You’re wringing wet.
 Come in before you catch your death of cold.”

 She hadn’t really needed to ask what had happened.
 She knew.
 So, it had got that bad again at her home, once more.
 She should have done something about it before now.
 What had the girl been thinking, to swim across the lake like that in the dark?
 It must have been really bad to have had her do that.

 “I left.
 I couldn’t stay over there.
 There were…” her voice trailed off.
 She didn’t have to say any more.
 Cassie’s sister and her friends were having another one of their wild parties; orgies, more like.